-- Regular trips (i.e. Wednesdays at the Center for the Homeless) only need one SAOnline request each semester.
+- Regular trips (i.e. Wednesdays at the Center for the Homeless) only need one SAO360 request each semester.

-- Pay attention to the SAOnline request and the comments you will receive via email – you may be asked questions regarding the trip.
+- Pay attention to the SAO360 request and the comments you will receive via email – you may be asked questions regarding the trip.

-- If minors will be involved with the trip, please work with the Student Programs Coordinator ahead of time as additional approvals and waivers will be necessary.
+- If minors will be involved with the trip, please work with the SAO Activities Liaison (AL) supporting your club ahead of time as additional approvals and waivers will be necessary.
 Not sure who your AL is?
 Contact us

-- Athletic clubs – continue to work with Dave Brown on competition travel.
+- Athletic clubs – continue to work with Mandy Madden on competition travel.

-- All clubs -- If traveling internationally, please speak with the Student Programs Coordinator asap to work on logistics.
+- All clubs -- If traveling internationally, please register your trip with Notre Dame International asap to work on logistics.